theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

 Practical rule of thumb:
 - Do not try to subtract unknown modifiers from a live weapon.
-- Instead, compute innate values by using a **boost-free** reference (a stripped clone or a clean spawn of the same template), so the measurement is not contaminated.
+- Instead, compute base values by using a **boost-free** reference (a stripped clone or a clean spawn of the same template), so the measurement is not contaminated.

 ### 2.5.
 Normalisation (q → percentile p)
 This converts “how good is this item for its own type/level/rarity” into a stable percentile in \([0,1]\).